 Want more details on these natural and organic kid sunscreens?
 Click here to jump down.

 Types of sunscreens

-“Organic” here doesn’t mean the same thing as when you think about organic foods.
+“Organic” here doesn’t mean the same thing as when you use it talking about organic foods.
 Instead, it just means that the sunscreens are chemicals made mostly of carbon.
-Organic suncreens work by absorbing UV light, keeping the light from affecting your skin.
+Common chemical sunscreens include:

 About 4% of the oxybenzone or other organic sunscreens you apply end up being absorbed into your skin, and from there can move into your bloodstream.
 Human studies have shown that this compound can cross the placenta too, meaning that the unborn child is exposed to it whenever a pregnant mother is.

 There are other studies that show that oxybenzone can negatively affect reproductive function in models such as rat neurons or fish.
 The caveat, though, is that the oxybenzone was given to the fish or nerve cells at concentrations much higher than you’d actually get from using the sunscreen.